 - Select an app and tap on it.
 Now tap on Move to SD Card.
 See the below screenshot.
 Here, I was moving Candy Crush Saga that generally occupies huge space.
 After moving those apps to Memory Card, you will manage space to install more apps.

 Remember before moving apps to the SD Card or clearing cache or storage

-- Remember, few system apps won’t show ‘Move to SD Card”, therefore you cannot move those apps to SD Card.
+Few system apps won’t show the ‘Move to SD Card’ option.
+Therefore, you cannot move those apps to the SD Card.

 Also, you should not move apps (such as Messenger, WhatsApp, etc) to SD Card that generally need to be active when you open your device.
 After you move apps to SD Card, those apps will not open when you restart your Android device.
 Also, in order to receive real-time notifications from those apps, you shouldn’t move them to the SD Card.
 You should consider moving all games, web browsers and other big apps, which occupy lots of space, to SD card.

 Also, remember, by clearing data or cache, the particular app might lose data.
 Google Chrome, for example, will lose all history, settings, search history, saved passwords, etc. It may seem as if the app is installed for the first time on the device if you choose to ‘clear data’ or ‘clear storage’.